GingerGigiCat/highway-followspot/JOURNAL.md

 I've (maybe?) finished my schematic!
 I used every GPIO pin, so hopefully i won't find i missed something and need another.
 If i do, i'll sacrifice a switch.
 I added a red LED to indicate stuff, like flashing when going past the movement limit, and lighting up when the led is too hot.
 I also included a circuit for the thermocouple, and i realised a switch would be good for the main power input.

 ![image](https://github.com/user-attachments/assets/f5922a38-4b57-407d-acf9-76320024962c)

+# Saturday 31 May - 0.5 hours

+I looked around my house for some components to see what i already have and won't have to buy, and i found 2 suitable(?) resistors, and a red led!
+I also did a bit of assigning of symbols to footprints, which included having to make some footprints myself.